Drugs and the Environment

 TOWARDS A GREEN DRUG POLICY

-While urgent action is being called for to combat climate change, the illicit drug economy is emerging as an important factor: Deforestation, monocultures, pollution of waters and soil as well as the high carbon footprint of inhouse cultivation, are some of the most eminent effects of illicit drug economies.
-It's time for drug policies to react to this.
+While urgent action is being called for to combat climate change, the illicit drug economy is emerging as a significant factor.
+Deforestation, monocultures, pollution of waters and soil, as well as the high carbon footprint of indoor cultivation, are some of the most prominent effects of illicit drug economies.
+It's time for drug policies to address this.
 The GPDPD promotes the approach of Alternative Development with a special focus on environmental considerations and sustainability.

-The environmental impacts of illicit drug economies differ depending upon the substance being produced.
-Consider, for example the cocaine supply chain.
-Often, in countries like Bolivia, Peru and Colombia, coca leaf cultivation occurs in fragile ecosystems and pristine forests, even in natural parks, causing deforestation and loss of habitats.
-According to the United Nations Office on Drugs and Crime (UNODC) in 2020 in Colombia the forest reservation zones and national natural parks concentrated 24% of the national coca cultivation – more than 35,000 hectares.
-In the same year, deforestation in the country reached 171,000 hectares.
-There are other causes of deforestation in the Amazon rainforest in Colombia - but coca cultivation is cited by experts as one of the main drivers of the expansion of agricultural boundaries.
-Illicit drug crop cultivation is the "spearhead" of this phenomenon.
+The environmental impacts of illicit drug economies vary depending on the substance being produced.
+Take, for example, the cocaine supply chain.
+In countries like Bolivia, Peru, and Colombia, coca leaf cultivation often occurs in fragile ecosystems and pristine forests, even in natural parks, causing deforestation and biodiversity loss.
+According to the United Nations Office on Drugs and Crime (UNODC) in 2022 in Colombia the forest reservation zones and national natural parks concentrated 20% of the national coca cultivation – more than 46,000 hectares.
+In the same year, deforestation in the country reached 123,517 hectares.
+There are other causes of deforestation in the Amazon rainforest in Colombia - but coca cultivation is cited by experts as one of the main drivers of the expansion of agricultural boundaries..
+In addition, as noted in the UN World Drug Report 2023, there is growing evidence of the indirect nexus between illicit drug markets and deforestation through the so-called “Narco-Deforestation”, where drug revenues are reinvested in activities such as cattle ranching, land acquisition (legal and illegal), and agriculture, leading to further forest loss.

-And it doesn't stop at deforestation - soils and waters get polluted.
-Coca leaves are processed firstly into coca paste, and then into cocaine hydrochloride in small local laboratories.
-The precursor chemicals used in the process on a large scale end up unfiltered in the environment.
-The revenue generated by the illicit trade ensures that the destruction of the environment takes on even greater proportions: profits are laundered by investing in extensive cattle ranching and land grabbing, even in Latin American countries where coca leaves are not grown.
+It doesn't stop at deforestation - soils and water are also polluted.
+Coca leaves first processed into coca paste and then into cocaine hydrochloride in small local laboratories.
+The precursor chemicals used on a large scale in this process are released unfiltered in the environment.
+The revenue generated by the illicit trade exacerbates environmental destruction: profits are laundered through investments in extensive cattle ranching and land grabbing, even in Latin American countries where coca leaves are not grown.

 HOW THE GPDPD PROMOTES GREEN DRUG POLICIES